 Faculty of Chemistry and Earth SciencesEarth Sciences

-The objective of Earth Sciences is to understand the creation and development of Planet Earth from its beginning to its current complexity.
-Due to the interactions between geosphere, atmosphere, hydrosphere and biosphere, the Earth’s surface – and with it, the human habitat – is constantly changing.
+The objective of Earth Sciences is to understand the creation and development of planet Earth from its beginning to its current complexity.
+Due to the interactions between the geosphere, atmosphere, hydrosphere and biosphere, the Earth’s surface – and with it, the human habitat – is constantly changing.

 Special Features and Characteristics

-The high level of analytical expertise held by the geoscientific researchers at Heidelberg University is reflected in its national laboratory for secondary ion mass spectrometry as well as numerous other advanced measuring facilities that are utilized for the instruction of laboratory courses or are available for research for final theses.
+The high level of analytical expertise held by the geoscientific researchers at Heidelberg University is reflected by our national laboratory for secondary ion mass spectrometry as well as numerous other advanced analytical facilities that are utilized for the instruction of laboratory courses or are available for research for final theses.

 Primary research emphasis is in the following areas:

 - Hydrogeochemistry and Hydrogeology

 - Sedimentology and Palaeoenvironmental Dynamics

 Professional Opportunities for Geoscientists

 - Consulting companies (environmental technology, contaminated sites), engineering companies and architecture firms (site investigation)